Drishti2996/LocationTracker/README.md

 https://drive.google.com/file/d/1AcSrPtEnAFIkegPBjQHpWdKCdbq3oHpY/view?usp=sharing

 "Location Tracker" is an app which tracks users location every 30 seconds or when user moves 200mts.
- Please note, our application will track your location in background too.
+ Please note, the application tracks your location in background too.
  The location with timeStamp is saved in a Database.
  The user is updated about the total uploads of data of that day and the time of the last upload in our DataBase